Silly-Bytes/c_2016/entry.md

 You can take this approach further by doing [Test Driven Development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development).

-Automated tests is fundamental, if you want to write C code on 2016+, start writing proper test right know!
+Automated tests is fundamental, if you want to write C code in 2016+, start writing proper test right know!
 The world will end if you don't.

 You could write testing functions for your code by hand or use one of the great